FranxYao/franxyao.github.io/index.md

 ### UPDATES

+* Sep 03 2019.
+Two papers get accepted!

+  * _Paraphrase Generation with Latent Bag of Words_. w. prof. Cunningham at Columbia Stats.
+To be appear at NeurIPS 2019
+  * _Rethink Text Style Transfer: A Lexical Analysis_. w.
+Dr. Hao Zhou and Dr. Lei Li at Bytedance AI Lab.
+To be appear at INLG 2019.

 * Apr 29 2019.
 I gave a talk about [table to text generation and evaluation](https://franxyao.github.io/blog/on_text_generation_evaluation) at [Interactions](https://www.interactions.com/).

 * Apr 09 2019.
 I am maintaining a reading list about [Deep Generative Models for Natural Language Processing](https://github.com/franxyao/Deep-Generative-Models-for-Natural-Language-Processing).
 This is my reading list in the Columbia DGM seminar class, and I gave a detailed presentation about the [Adversarially Regularizaed Autoencoder paper](https://franxyao.github.io/blog/annotated_arae.pdf).